playcanvas/developer.playcanvas.com/content/tutorials/beginner/Using-forces-on-rigid-bodies.md

     this.entity.rigidbody.applyForce(0, 9.8, 0);
 }
 ~~~
-Here a force along the global y-axis is applied to the accessed entity when the user presses the F key via [`applyImpulse(x, y, z)`][force].
+Here a force along the global y-axis is applied to the accessed entity when the user presses the F key via [`applyForce(x, y, z)`][force].
 The point of application of the force vector can also be set.
 [See this documentation][rigidbody api] for more details.

 ###Impulses
 ~~~javascript~~~